George W. Denton House

-The George Washington Denton House is a historic home located in the Incorporated Village of Flower Hill, in Nassau County, on Long Island, in New York, United States.
+The George Washington Denton House (also known as the Greta–Theo Holiday House) is a historic home located in the Incorporated Village of Flower Hill, in Nassau County, on Long Island, in New York, United States.
 It was built sometime between 1873 and 1875.
-It was listed on the National Register of Historic Places in 1985.
+It was listed on the National Register of Historic Places in 1985 and was designated a Village of Flower Hill Historic Landmark in 1996.

 Description

 The home is a rectangular, 2-story wood-frame building with a two-stage rear service ell in a vernacular Italian Villa style.
-It features a 2 1/2-story engaged tower, semi-octagonal bay windows, and an "L" shaped wraparound verandah.
+It features a 2 1/2-story engaged tower, semi-octagonal bay windows, and an L-shaped wraparound verandah.

 Also on the property is a brick ice house built into the side of a hill.

-The Long Island Rail Road's 1877 guidebook, "Long Island & Where to Go", made mention of this home.
-The George Washington Denton House is one of four places of interest in Roslyn mentioned in this publication.
+The Long Island Rail Road's 1877 guidebook, "Long Island & Where to Go", made mention of this home; the George Washington Denton House is one of four places of interest in the Roslyn area to be mentioned in this publication.

-The home is also featured in the Roslyn Landmark Society's 1986 house tour guide, on pages 414 - 423.
+The home is featured in the Roslyn Landmark Society's 1986 house tour guide, on pages 414 through 423.

+History

+The house was built at some point between 1873 and 1875 by lawyer George Washington Denton.

+In 1919, Allene Tew Buchard, a socialite from Locust Valley and the wife of Anson Wood Buchard, purchased the Denton House and the rest of the property.
+She named the house the Greta–Theo Holiday House; she named it after her daughter Greta and her son Theodore – both of whom died one year earlier from the Spanish Flu.

+In 1930, Buchard donated the property to the Girls' Service League of America, following her husband's 1927 death.
+She donated the property upon moving to Europe after remarrying to Prince Heinrich XXXIII.